Monday, August 20, 2018

 The most celebrated British film of the year premiered at the Director’s Fortnight section of the 2017 Cannes Film Festival.

-The team integrated by the director Rungano Nyoni and the producer Emili Morgan took the BAFTA Award for Outstanding Debut by a British Writer, Director or Producer.
+The team, integrated by the director Rungano Nyoni and the producer Emili Morgan, won the BAFTA Award for Outstanding Debut by a British Writer, Director, or Producer.

-In “I Am Not a Witch” people speak Bemba, the language of Northern Zambia.
-The film opened in the U.K. last October.
-Those are the two most essential elements to qualify for Best Foreign Language Film.
-Also, it began to show in Europe and in other territories.
+In “I Am Not a Witch,” people speak Bemba, the language of Northern Zambia.
+The film opened in the U.K. last October, which is the two most essential elements for qualifying for Best Foreign Language Film.
+It also began to show in Europe and other territories.

-The striking cinematography and the originality of the story has an approval rating of 100% on Rotten Tomatoes by critics and film specialist.
+The striking cinematography and the originality of the story have earned it a 100% approval rating on Rotten Tomatoes from critics and film specialists.

 The highly-praised flick recounts the tale of Shula, an eight-year-old Zambian girl accused of witchcraft.
 After her trial, she is sent to a witch camp in the desert.
 During a ritual of initiation, Shula is instructed to follow the rules; otherwise, she will become a goat.